bkono/laptop/README.md

 * Heroku Toolbelt for interacting with the Heroku API
 * Hub gem for interacting with the GitHub API
 * Homebrew for managing operating system libraries (OS X only)
-* ImageMagick for cropping and resizing images
 * Postgres for storing relational data
-* Qt for headless JavaScript testing via Capybara Webkit
 * Rails gem for writing web applications
 * Rbenv for managing versions of the Ruby programming language
 * Redis for storing key-value data